thomasheinemann/3d_lj_mdsim_sandbox/README.md

 # 3d_lj_mdsim_sandbox
-It is a Python-basedd molecular dynamics simulation covering 200 shifted-force Lennard-Jones particles at the triple point in 3D.
+It is a Python-basedd molecular dynamics simulation covering 200 shifted-force Lennard-Jones particles at the critical point in 3D.
 It is a sandbox and very slow.
 All the code is in: 3d_lj_mdsim_v1.0.0.py